PART FOUR : THE AFTERMATH

 In June 1969 the ADO16 Morris 1500 and Nomad models were launched in Australia.
 Fitted with the E-Series engine (used in the Maxi).
 The Nomad had a hatchback similar to that of the Maxi.
 In New Zealand the cars were sold as Austins.
 This was the kind of car that should have been launched in Europe and it also demonstrated that it was technically possible to upgrade the ADO16 design.

-The BLMC board approved the styling of the ADO67 on September 19th, which would become the Austin Allegro, announced on 16 May 1973.
+The BLMC Board approved the styling of the ADO67 on 19 September, which would become the Austin Allegro, announced on 16 May 1973.
 This was another turning point in the history of the British-owned motor industry.

 ‘His proposal for the new car was one of four or five that we presented to the board early in 1969.
 They walked into the big round building where the full size mock ups were displayed and immediately they fell for Harris’ car.
 After that they just left him to get on with it.
 The production version you see today is hardly altered in appearance from the original.’